FYSETC/FYSETC_SB_CAN_TOOLHEAD/README.md

 The SB CAN Tool Board is a highly integrated printhead control board.
 Based on STM32F072, running Klipper firmware.
 Onboard TMC2209 stepper motor driver, AXL345 acceleration sensor, and other necessary interfaces.
 And comes with a 2.5m 4-core cable for easy out-of-the-box use.

-This fork of Fysetc's git fixes up the Clockwork2 cable cover so it is flat on the build plate.
-Prior version had the added cable clip slightly below the rest of the part.

 # Feature